Wishmasterflo/Firmware_flasher/README.md

-## Firmware Flasher for Oneplus 8 series and Oneplus 9 series
+## Firmware Flasher script for Oneplus 8 series and Oneplus 9 series

+# 25-Jan-2023 v1.1
+ - Fixed typo in the flashing script
+ - Cleaned up the flashing script

 # 22-Jan-2023 v1.0
  - Initial Version of the updated flashable Firmware script for Oneplus 8 series and Oneplus 9 series